DigitalGrinnell/ISLE-Documentation/ISLE-Dev.md

 https://portainer.isle.localdomain/#/home | The stack's Portainer admin dashboard | None
 https://admin.isle.localdomain/dashboard/ | The stack's Traefik admin dashboard | None

+## Opening `bash` in the Apache Container
+This is something we'll want to do quite often.
+It can be achieved using *Portainer*, but there's another way that is perhaps a little more convenient:

+  From a terminal on your `host`/workstation... `docker exec -it isle-apache-ld bash`.

+  Another thing that we may wish to do at times... change ownership of files in the *Apache* container.
+Typically, from within a `bash` terminal iside *Apache*... `chown -R islandora:www-data /var/www/html/sites/*`

 ## Adding Our Custom Theme

 Repository | Description